DocNow/hydrator/README.md

 Hydrator was created using [electron-react-redux-boilerplatee] so check out that documentation for more information about commands that are available.

+## How to Cite

+If you would like to cite this software please use something like the following:

+    Documenting the Now.
+(2020).
+Hydrator [Computer Software].
+Retrieved from https://github.com/docnow/hdyrator

 [Electron]: http://electron.atom.io/
 [Slack]: https://docnowteam.slack.com